fazeem84/SimpleKafkaAPI/README.md

 Using KafkaProducerClient's sendMessage(Topic, message); function developers can send messages to a particular topic

-Developers can use org.middlewave.simplekafkaintegrator.kafkatopic.KafkaTopicCreator.createTopic("TopicName"); to create a topic
+Developers can use org.middlewave.simplekafkaintegrator.kafkatopic.KafkaTopicCreator.createTopic("localhost",2181,"TopicName"); to create a topic